 Pregnancy is currently thought to be the most common cause of PCS.
 There are many reasons why pregnancy might bring this condition on:

-- Pregnancy can cause structural alterations in a woman’s pelvis.
-These changes can affect some blood vessels, and that increases a woman’s risk of developing varicosities.
+- Pregnancy can cause structural alterations in the pelvis.
+These changes can affect some blood vessels, and that increases the risk of developing varicosities.

-- Another risk factor is that a woman’s body usually gains fluid and weight to support her baby.
+- Another reason is that the body usually gains fluid and weight to support the baby.
 Sometimes the veins can’t cope with the volume of fluid.
 They then become engorged to the extent that the valves are damaged and blood can then flow back through them, which causes them to become varicose.

-- Another reason pregnancy is thought to cause PCS is because the rise in estrogen weakens the blood vessel walls.
+- A reason pregnancy is thought to cause PCS is because the rise in estrogen weakens the blood vessel walls.

 PCS can be quite difficult to diagnose, and doctors often need to carry out multiple diagnostic procedures to eliminate other possible causes for your symptoms.
 These procedures can include: